rbarile17/lp-dixit/README.md

 LP-DIXIT-O includes in the prompt a set of entities computed through the KGE model and a natural language instruction stating that the LLM must pick its response from such set, LP-DIXIT-D includes in the prompt a set of examples (or demonstrations) of solved LP queries, and LP-DIXIT-OD combines both LP-DIXIT-O, and LP-DIXIT-D.

 Read our paper for a detailed formalization of the approach!
+Make sure to also read the Report on Additional Experiments!

 ## Installation